The Science of Us vs Them

 - Millenials vs everybody else.

-What reaction is evoked in the brain when confronted with “the other?”
+What reaction is evoked in the brain when confronted with Them?
 How do we rationalize beliefs that create human hierarchies?
 Can we use intelligence, morality, or other valued traits to group people?

 - What compels our minds to seek quick categorization?